 In conjunction with this Specific Plan a program level EIR has been prepared to study the environmental impacts the project may create.
 The purpose, policies, design and requirements of this Plan are to achieve a self-mitigated EIR to the extent possible.
-Refer to Chapter 4 -Implementation.
+Refer to Chapter 4 - Implementation.

-SOLANO COUNTY ZONING 2.3.3 ORDINANCE
+2.3.3 SOLANO COUNTY ZONING ORDINANCE

 This Specific Plan is intended to establish the zoning and development pattern for the Plan Area.
-The Standards in this Specific Plan supersede the land use designations, public works standards and other applicable regulations of the the Zoning Ordinance and other applicable County regulations.
-To the extent that Standards or regulations are not specified in this Specific Plan and do not conflict with the implementation of the Specific Plan, the Zoning Ordinance shall continue to apply.
-This Specific Plan includes definitions in Appendix A that are intended to supersede the definitions in the Zoning Ordinance.
+To the extent that Standards or regulations are specified in this Specific Plan, the Standards in this Specific Plan replace the land use designations, public works standards and other applicable regulations of the Zoning Ordinance and other applicable County regulations.
+To the extent that Standards or regulations are not specified in this Specific Plan and do not conflict with the implementation of the Specific Plan, the Zoning Ordinance and other applicable County regulations shall continue to apply.
+This Specific Plan includes definitions in Appendix A that are intended to apply within the Plan Area and replace corresponding definitions in the Zoning Ordinance.
 To the extent this Specific Plan uses terms that are not defined in Appendix A, any applicable definitions in the Zoning Ordinance shall apply.
+Application and processing requirements shall be in accordance with this Specific Plan and the Solano County Zoning ordinance and other regulations, as modified by this Specific Plan.
+(See Section 4.4.2.)
+If a conflict occurs between this Specific Plan and the Zoning Ordinance, the Specific Plan shall apply; however, where a topic is not addressed in this Specific Plan, the Zoning Ordinance shall prevail.
+(See Section 4.4.6.)